5 June 2026

 - Organisations/ groups whose sole purpose is to campaign, or organisations seeking funding for any campaigning activity

-Further detail on eligible and ineligible organisations/ applications will be provided in the Specification & Guidance document below.
+Further detail on eligible and ineligible organisations/ applications will be provided in the FAQs document, when published.

 Key themes of Community Grant investment